 We also need to ensure that we don’t create a lost generation of young talent, either graduates or apprentices, who feel their opportunity to gain experience and join the workforce has been diminished by the pandemic.
 We have a moral obligation to this generation.
 They are the future.
 And as Sir Tom Moore so eloquently said, “we will come through this pandemic and the sun will shine again tomorrow”.

 The future of the world is our young people being encouraged and developed to build skills that will not only support the older population but also ensure we can rebuild strong economies and growth for the future.
-As reward professionals and employers, we have an obligation to build for the future as well as balance how we retain and reward our current best people.
+As reward professionals and employers, now and post-Coronavirus, we have an obligation to build for the future as well as balance how we retain and reward our current best people.

 New economy businesses, many of whom are wholly digital, will have the opportunity to attract and develop the best talent and reward them appropriately.
 We must encourage and support this while also ensuring that future talent are learning the skills required to be successful in the new economy.